How to Become an ALF Provider

 A facility must obtain a DADS Assisted Living License (Type A or B).
 Rules regarding licensing requirements can be found in Title 40 of the Texas Administrative Code (TAC) as follows:

 An individual or provider agency must complete an application to provide services in the Community Services programs.
-Once you have met the minimum eligibility criteria, you may review the required application documents by clicking on the link below.
+Once you have met the minimum eligibility criteria, you may review the required application documents on:

 The required application documents may be downloaded for completion.
 Please contact your local Community Services Contracts Unit Manager to obtain the mailing address to submit completed documents.